Wolves are larger than you might realize.

 This species is usually slightly smaller than other wolf species.
 They are around four feet long and are usually around 40-80 pounds.
 At the shoulder, they only stand about 25 inches, far less than the other animals on this list.
 Keep in mind we said ONLY 25 inches.
 While that's small for a wolf, keep in mind this animal is about the size of a bloodhound!
 Even the smaller wolves are much larger than most people realize.

 As another grey wolf subspecies, (Canis lups arctos).
 This animal grows to a massive size.
-The largest specimens can reach upwards of 160 pounds and five to six feet in length in some cases.
+The largest specimens can reach upwards of 160 pounds and five to six feet in length in the case of some alpha males.
 The arctic wolf hunts in packs and feeds on caribou and muskoxen mostly.
 Although scientists have noted they also hunt arctic hares extensively to round out their diet in the harsh areas they live.

 As the name suggests, this animal lives at extreme Northern climates of the arctic circle in Canada and parts of Greenland.
 The remote area it lives has been a benefit to survival, they haven't been as extensively hunted as other wolf species.
 The downside is that for hunters, workers and explorers in the area, they don't have as much of a natural fear of humans.
 Fortunately, attacks are rare.